Rory McIlroy: Relationships

 McIlroy dated Danish tennis player Caroline Wozniacki from 2011 to 2014.
 They became engaged in December 2013.
 McIlroy ended the engagement in May 2014: "The problem is mine.
 The wedding invitations issued at the weekend made me realise that I wasn't ready for all that marriage entails.
 I wish Caroline all the happiness she deserves and thank her for the great times we've had."

 McIlroy started dating Erica Stoll, a former PGA of America employee, in 2015.
-In December 2015, they became engaged while on holiday in Paris.
+In December that year, they became engaged while on holiday in Paris.
 They married in April 2017 at Ashford Castle in Cong, County Mayo.
 The couple had a daughter in September 2020.
 In May 2024, McIlroy filed for divorce in Palm Beach County, Florida.
-By 11 June 2024, the divorce filing was withdrawn, with McIlroy stating: "We have resolved our differences and look forward to a new beginning."
+By June 2024, the divorce filing was withdrawn, with McIlroy stating: "We have resolved our differences and look forward to a new beginning."

 Philanthropy

 McIlroy became an ambassador for UNICEF Ireland in 2011, and visited Haiti with UNICEF in June of that year.
 He cancelled a trip to Haiti with UNICEF in 2013 as it conflicted with his participation in the Valero Texas Open.
 McIlroy's management team Horizon then donated $166,000 of his money to UNICEF without his knowledge, to "avoid any bad publicity".
 McIlroy had been advised by his then-partner Caroline Wozniacki against donating to NGOs such as UNICEF and instead to create a foundation.
 McIlroy reversed the donation, and was upset that his management team had made the transaction without his approval.

 In 2013, McIlroy created The Rory Foundation, with a stated goal of supporting children's charities.
 Through the foundation, McIlroy pledged £1 million in 2014 to the Cancer Fund for Children in Newcastle, County Down.
 During 2016, the foundation dispensed a total of £1.15 million to charities in Ireland and the United Kingdom, of which £862,543 was donated directly by McIlroy.
 The foundation shut down in December 2018, with a spokeswoman of the foundation stating that McIlroy "is adopting a private philanthropic policy".
 It was announced in 2023 that McIlroy had paid €1 million towards the construction of a Cancer Fund for Children lodge in Cong, County Mayo.